OfficeDev/office-js-docs-reference/docs/manifest/extensionpoint.md

 ### DetectedEntity

 This extension point adds a contextual add-in activation on a specified entity type.
+For more information about using this extension point, see [Contextual Outlook add-ins](/office/dev/add-ins/outlook/contextual-outlook-add-ins).

 > [!IMPORTANT]
 > Registering [Mailbox](../requirement-sets/outlook/preview-requirement-set/office.context.mailbox.md#events) and [Item](../requirement-sets/outlook/preview-requirement-set/office.context.mailbox.item.md#events) events is not available with this extension point.